LNarendra532/ShellScript/Special_variables.md

 mysql nginx python3

-you can provide args to function just like you do to the script
+###you can provide args to function just like you do to the script

-== sh install-command.sh mysql python3 nginx ==
+sh install-command.sh mysql python3 nginx